nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentaion-templates.md

 ## `pan-zoom-image.mdx` Template

 The `pan-zoom-image.mdx` template provides an author with a template that renders images on the website that can be panned and zoomed.
-In addition the end user is provided notes and links to display the image in a separate window.
+In addition, the end user is provided notes and links to display the image in a separate window.
 An example of this template in use can be seen on the [ORCA Architecture Introduction page](../../../about/architecture/architecture-intro.mdx).